AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/conditions.md

 ### Comparison with other attributes

-The majority of DDB condition operations support comparison with other attributes instead of ourside value.
+The majority of DDB condition operations support comparison with other attributes instead of outside value.
 You can pass an expression inside the operation method in the same way you do in `On(...)`:

 ```csharp